Terms

 Type

-(Γ is a context) (k is a static file's key)
+(k is a text file's key)

 Note